How To Tie A Tie: The Pursuit Of The Perfect Knot

 What is mastery?
 You should be able to get a perfect tie knot and length in relatively less than 30 seconds.
 With a little practice you’ll be laughing at how easy it is.

 If you already know one way to tie a necktie, learning some different ways will give you more options.
-You might even find a new one you really like, or another way of tying it that goes better with more casual wear.
+You might even find a new type of knot you really like and start using it regularly.
 Try them all and decide which ones suit you best.

-The best way to learn is LIVE, so I did the closest thing and posted up some youtube videos on how to tie different necktie knots.
+The best way to learn is through demonstration, so below are some YouTube videos on how to tie different necktie knots.

 Windsor

-A lot of guys will mistakingly refer to this as the “double Windsor” due to the existence of the half Windsor.
+A lot of guys will mistakenly refer to this as the “double Windsor” due to the existence of the half Windsor.
 The proper term is The Windsor or Full Windsor.

 The Windsor Knot is a thick, wide and triangular tie knot that projects confidence.
 It would therefore be your knot of choice for presentations, job interviews, courtroom appearances, and anywhere else you need to look respectable.
 This means you should definitely learn how to do this knot - it’s actually quite easy to do.